OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-devtools-edge-legacy.md

 ## Debug a task pane add-in using Microsoft Edge DevTools Preview

 1. Install the [Microsoft Edge DevTools Preview](https://www.microsoft.com/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot%3Aoverviewtab).
 (The word "Preview" is in the name for historical reasons.
-There is no more recent version.)
+There isn't a more recent version.)

    > [!NOTE]
-   > If your add-in has an [Add-in Command](../design/add-in-commands.md) that executes a function, the function runs in a hidden browser process that the Microsoft Edge DevTools cannot detect or attach to, so the technique described in this article cannot be used to debug code in the function.
+   > If your add-in has an [add-in command](../design/add-in-commands.md) that executes a function, the function runs in a hidden browser process that the Microsoft Edge DevTools cannot detect or attach to, so the technique described in this article cannot be used to debug code in the function.

 1. [Sideload](create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md) and run the add-in.
 1. Run the Microsoft Edge DevTools.